Saeed al-Ghamdi: In the United States

-On September 7, all four of Flight 93 hijackers flew from Fort Lauderdale to Newark International Airport aboard Spirit Airlines.
+On 7 September, all four Flight 93 hijackers flew from Fort Lauderdale to Newark International Airport aboard Spirit Airlines.

 Attacks

-On the morning of September 11, 2001, al-Ghamdi boarded United Airlines Flight 93 without incident.
+On the morning of 11 September 2001, al-Ghamdi boarded United Airlines Flight 93 without incident.
 Due to the flight's delay, the pilot and crew were notified of the previous hijackings that day, and were told to be on the alert.
 Within minutes, Flight 93 was hijacked as well.

 At least two of the cell phone calls made by passengers indicate that the hijackers were wearing red bandanas.
 The calls also indicated that one had tied a box around his torso, and claimed there was a bomb inside.

-The flight transcript suggests that two hijackers were in the cockpit.
+The flight transcript suggests that three hijackers were in the cockpit.
 Ziad Jarrah was identified as the pilot and is heard calling the other hijacker "Saeed", indicating that al-Ghamdi, who also trained in flight simulators, was helping Jarrah with the controls.

 Passengers on the plane heard through phone calls the fates of the other hijacked planes.
 A passenger uprising resulted in the plane crashing into a field near Shanksville, Pennsylvania, killing everyone aboard.

 Mistaken identity allegations

-On September 23, 2001, before the FBI had released the pictures of the hijackers, the BBC and The Daily Telegraph reported that a Saudi Airlines pilot named Saeed al-Ghamdi was furious that a name on the hijacker's list released by the FBI matched his own.
+On 23 September 2001, before the FBI had released the pictures of the hijackers, the BBC and The Daily Telegraph reported that a Saudi Airlines pilot named Saeed al-Ghamdi was furious that a name on the hijacker's list released by the FBI matched his own.
 CNN also showed a picture of the "living" al-Ghamdi as the hijacker.
 The man claimed CNN likely got his picture from a Flight Safety flying school in Florida he attended.
 Der Spiegel later investigated the claims of "living" hijackers by the BBC and discovered them to be cases of mistaken identity.

-In June 2005 the Saudi government released a list (see al-Qaeda in the Arabian Peninsula) of 36 wanted (and alive) terrorists, one of whom was Salih Sa'id Al Batih al-Ghamdi.
+In June 2005 the Saudi government released a list (see al-Qaeda in the Arabian Peninsula) of 36 wanted (and alive) terrorists, one of whom was Salih Saeed Al Batih al-Ghamdi.
 9/11 conspiracy theorists quickly confused him with the hijacker Saeed al-Ghamdi.